Professor of Physical Chemistry

 - Ambient mass spectrometry in biotechnology and biomedicine

-Collaborators: P. Barran, E. Takano (UoM, School of Chemistry), Waters Corp.
+Collaborators: P. Barran, E. Takano (UoM, Department of Chemistry), Waters Corp.

 - The application of ToF-SIMS in cancer biology, diagnosis and therapy

-Collaborators: K. Williams (UoM School of Pharmacy & Pharmaceutical Sciences); A. McMahon (UoM School of Cancer Studies and Wolfson Molecular Imaging Centre); P. Gardner (UoM, School of Chemical Engineering & Analytical Science), N. Clarke & M. Brown (UoM School of Cancer and Enabling Sciences & CRUK Paterson Institute for Cancer Research), G. Cruickshank, S. Green, A. Detta (University Hospitals Birmingham)
+Collaborators: K. Williams (UoM School of Pharmacy & Pharmaceutical Sciences); A. McMahon (UoM School of Cancer Studies and Wolfson Molecular Imaging Centre); P. Gardner (UoM, School of Chemical Engineering & Analytical Science), N. Clarke & M. Brown (UoM School of Cancer and Enabling Sciences & CRUK Paterson Institute for Cancer Research)

 Recent Funding Sources